 Consumer Product Safety Commission (CPSC) Product Recalls– Sometimes a wrongful death can be the result of a defective product.
 Follow the link to the CPSC for a full list of recalled products in the United States.
 The CPSC is a government organization that protects the public from unreasonable death and injury from consumer products.

-Wrongful Death Lawyer in Montgomery County, TX
+Wrongful Death Lawyer in Harris County, TX

 Evans & Powell, PLLC understands how devastating it is to lose someone you love because of negligence.
 Our firm is here to help you bring justice upon the person that has caused your family pain and suffering.
 Attorneys with Evans & Powell, PLLC are experienced with wrongful death cases, and they will fight to achieve the best possible outcome for your situation.